ArchipelagoMW/Archipelago/worlds/hk/docs/en_Hollow Knight.md

 ## What Hollow Knight items can appear in other players' worlds?

-This is dependent entirely upon your YAML settings.
+This is dependent entirely upon your YAML options.
 Some examples include: charms, grubs, lifeblood cocoons, geo, etc.

 ## What does another world's item look like in Hollow Knight?